mrpbennett/umaku/README.md

 1. **Open an issue** for bugs or feature requests
 2. **Start a discussion** before major changes
 3. **Follow existing patterns** in the codebase
-4. **Test on fresh Ubuntu installations**
+4. **Test on fresh Fedora installations**

 **Areas where help is needed:**
-- Testing on different Ubuntu variants
+- Testing on different Fedora variants
 - Additional security hardening
 - KDE/other desktop environment support
 - Documentation improvements